fpindej/discord-bot-template/README.md

 1. use this repository as a [template repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template)
 2. in Your new repository:
    - rename solution
-   - rename projects prefixes (or remove those)
-   - use full text search on the entire solution and look for `DiscordTemplateBot` -> change all occurences to what You need
    - try running the project
    - if everything works -> commit and You're good to go 🎉